Python in Posit Workbench

 /opt/python/3.10.7

-Users can choose their desired interpreter by directly invoking the absolute path to the interpreter (as opposed to invoking python3 only).
+Next, users can choose their desired interpreter by directly invoking the absolute path to the interpreter (instead of invoking python3 only).
 For example:

 $ /opt/python/3.10.7/bin/python3